prefixcommons/PrefixPing/README.md

 Check a number of life science registries to see if a string has been claimed as a namespace.

-### Jupyter notebook
-A remnant of initial exploration which can be safely ignored.

 ### Specifics